Saran division

-Saran division is an administrative geographical unit of Bihar state of India.
+Saran division is an administrative cum sub region of broader Bhojpuri region in the state of Bihar.
 Chhapra is the administrative headquarters of the division.
 Currently (2005), the division consists of Saran district, also called Chhapra District, Siwan district, Gopalganj district.This is the only division in Bihar, in which all the districts share a boundary with another state; Uttar Pradesh.
-This region was Ruled by Royal Family of Hathwa Raj.

-Hathwa Raj was a zamindari in the Saran Division of Bihar belonging to Bhumihars which encompassed 1,365 villages, was inhabited by more than 391,000 people, and produced an annual rental of almost a million rupees.